 Enterprise Grid structure and design

-The structure and design of your Enterprise Grid organization isn’t meant to be static.
-In fact it should adapt and change over time.
-To start, your Enterprise Grid org should reflect how your company is structured today.
+The structure and design of your Enterprise Grid organisation aren’t meant to be static.
+In fact they should adapt and change over time.
+As a starting point, your Enterprise Grid org should reflect how your company is structured today.
 Use this guide to help you get started.

 Create a project team

 To represent all areas of your business, assemble a cross-functional team to help design the structure of Enterprise Grid.
 Input from IT, human resources, internal communications and representatives from each key department or business unit is a good place to start.

 💡 Read about how to coordinate a launch team.

 Design the framework

 The design, structure and size of your Enterprise Grid org will be unique.
 When thinking about what your Enterprise Grid will look like, consider major segments like divisions, brands, geographical locations, etc.